C-Stein/node-milestones/02-db-driven-applications/exercises/05-express-middleware.md

 This route would match our request that we sent from the browser.
 When the request comes into the Express router, the route parameters `:petType` and `:petId` will be parsed from the incoming URI and made available via `req.params.petType` and `req.params.petId`.
 Because we included a query string (`?spayed=true`), the updated path parameter would become `/:petType/breeds/:breedName/:petId?`.
 The query-string part of the URI is not used in routing decisions, but the `spayed` parameter would be available as a property on `req.query`.
 So, in our example, checking for `req.query.spayed` in our callback function would give us `true`.

 ### Middleware
-Node.js http requests are readable streams, and node http responses are writable streams.
+Remember from the earlier http exercises you learned that Node.js http requests are readable streams, and node http responses are writable streams.
 When a request comes into the server, it travels through a pipeline.
 At each stage of the pipeline, a _middleware_ function can modify the stream, pass it on to the next function, or not pass it on.
 The most common middleware functionality needed are error managing, database interaction, getting info from static files or other resources.

-Because a middleware function receives the **request** and **response** objects as arguments, as well as the next middleware function in the stack, it can do the following:
+Note that every middleware function takes three arguments: `(req, res, next)`.
+Those are the request object, the response object (look back at exercises 01 and 02 to jog your memory about request and response), and a function to run when the middleware is finished and ready to pass control to the next middleware in the stack.
+With those three it can do the following:

 + Make changes to the request and the response objects (like adding addional properties or formatting data)
 + End the request-response cycle (by sending a response back to the client or just calling 'res.end()')